Managing rental housing for people disabled by

 People with environmental illness are not all the same, there are great variations in their sensitivities.

-Most people with MCS can agree that pesticides, fragrances and most conventional laundry products make them sick.
+Most people with MCS can agree that mold, pesticides, fragrances and most conventional laundry products make them sick.
 But some enjoy using essential oils, while others are sickened just being near a person wearing them.

 Some have pets in their home, while others get sick being around them.